 Advertising is one way in.
-While nobody expects the whole truth — using a specific shaving foam won’t turn you into the shredded hunk on the TV — greenwashing, or more accurately gaslighting, is of a different ilk to standard advertising.
+While nobody expects the whole truth from adverts — using that shaving foam brand won’t turn you into the shredded hunk on the TV — greenwashing, or more accurately gaslighting, is of a different ilk to the usual kind.
 A fossil fuel company waxing lyrical about its pocket-change investment in renewables isn’t mere consumerism, but a sinister and self-serving distraction from the gravest challenge of our times.
-The question is why it’s happening and if it’s likely to change.
+The question is why it is happening, and if it is likely to change.

 Let’s grant them this: most fossil fuel companies do invest in renewables, undoubtedly so.
 What matters, though, is the amount.
-Greenpeace researchers found a very large discrepancy between the number of adverts focused on renewables by six fossil fuel giants and the amount of their portfolios invested in them.
+Greenpeace researchers found a very large discrepancy between the number of adverts focused on renewables by six fossil fuel giants and the amount they invested.
 One extreme example was Preem, 81% of whose ads promoted green technology; impressive given that it only accounts for 1% of the company’s portfolio.

 For almost half a century, fossil fuel giants have been using smoke screens to prevent real action against climate change.
 Big Oil is currently under scrutiny by the US Committee of Oversight and Reform for decades of well-documented attempts to cast doubt on the existence of global warming.
 What has changed, however, is the narrative: no longer is climate change said to be based on dubious science, nor statistically unproven.
 The industry’s newest line, ceding the premise that climate change is occurring, is to present itself as a key part of the solution.
 The two pillars of this strategy are exaggerated investments in renewable technology, along with claims that their fuel is ‘cleaner’ and therefore a worthy part of a ‘lower carbon’ future.
 This advertising is aimed far more at investors than at ordinary people.

 It’s not a particularly new phenomenon either.
 Take Equinor, a gas and oil giant mostly owned by the Norwegian government.
 In 2018, the then Statoil changed its name.
 The rebrand, it said in a press release, was “to provide the energy the world needs and effectively fight climate change”.
 It made headlines this year with plans to build a huge new hydrogen plant in the UK, crucial as an alternative to fossil fuels in factories, and it owns wind farms in the North Sea.
 This is a company, by the way, that has a stated ambition of reaching net zero.
 It’s as green as they come, right?
-Except it publishes no short, medium or long-term reduction targets to actually achieve that goal.
-And its opening in January 2020 of the largest oil field in Western Europe is, shall we say, perplexing for a business “evolving from an oil and gas company into a broad energy company”.
-Their commitment that at least 15% of their investments per year will be in new energy solutions is promising, but that still leaves a staggering amount of investment opening up oil fields.
+Except it publishes no short, medium, or long-term reduction targets to actually achieve that goal.
+And its opening in January 2020 of the largest oil field in Western Europe is perplexing if you buy the underlying message of the company rebrand.
+They have had some success: their commitment that at least 15% of their investments per year will be in new energy solutions is promising.
+That, though, still leaves a staggering amount of investment digging for black gold.

 The finance industry has, in only the last few months, seen a significant increase in the number of major investors who will only back ‘renewable’ or ‘sustainable’ companies.
 There is no global standard for what counts as such and it is, to some degree, up to the specific investors to decide if they are satisfied that their own criteria are met.
 Both highlighting investment in renewables in financial statements, regardless of its extent, and arguing that the rest of their business, usually gas, is a cleaner fuel crucial to the energy transition, are intended to satisfy investors that the company is no longer the villain in this story.